ethdebug/solidity-data-representation/src/types.md

 deployed code.

 For internal functions, default values are also worth discussing, as in non-storage locations, they have a nonzero default value.
-Outside of a constructor, the default value is a special function which throws an `assert`-style exception (i.e. it reverts the transaction and consumes all available gas).
-This special function has the bytecode `0x5bfe` (a `JUMPDEST` followed by an `INVALID`), but will only be included in the contract if Solidity deems it necessary.
-Inside a constructor, the default value is similar, except that it points to a function inside the constructor code rather than the deployed code; however, it points with the lower 4 bytes rather than the upper 4 bytes, so it doesn't actually work properly.
-Regardless, it will almost certainly cause an assert-style exception.
+In contracts for which Solidity deems it necessary, there will be a special designated invalid function which throws an `assert`-style exception (i.e. it reverts the transaction and consumes all available gas).
+This special function has the bytecode `0x5bfe` (a `JUMPDEST` followed by an `INVALID`), but, as mentioned, is only included if Solidity deems it necessary.
+The default value for an internal function, outside of storage, is to point to this designated invalid function.
+Otherwise these are encoded as above.

+*Remark*: Prior to Solidity 0.5.8 (or Solidity 0.4.26, in the 0.4.x line) there was a bug causing the default value for internal functions to be incorrectly encoded when it was set in a constructor.
+It would have 0 for the upper 4 bytes, and would have as the lower 4 bytes what the upper 4 bytes should have been.

 External functions are represented by a 20-byte address and a 4-byte selector;
 in locations other than the stack, this consists of first the 20-byte address